Findhorn Food Forest (aka the Edible Woodland Garden) (ScotLAND Learner)

 The food forest project began in 2013 with the clearing of the land and the laying out of the terraces.
 Then we paused for a bit while we looked for funding to carry out the design and the implementation.

-We were fortunate to be granted funds from the Big Lottery which made it possible to carry out the design and implementation of phase 1.
+We were fortunate to be granted funds from the Big Lottery which made it possible to implement Phase 1.
 We planted the understory and shrub layer in 2015 and installed a grey-water, rain-water watering system.
 We are working on the ground cover and herbaceous layers.

-In August-September 2018 we a plan to build an outdoor classroom big enough to accommodate 10 people.
-The classroom will include an earthen rocket stove with two hobs and hot water boiler.
+In September 2018 began building a small outdoor learning space which can accommodate about ten people.
+In August 2019 we'll run a workshop to complete the learning space with an earthen rocket stove with two hobs and hot water boiler, walls, and a heated bench.
 The point of having this space is so people can harvest the food in the garden and cook it on site.
 It also provides some shelter from the ever-changing weather in Scotland.
-The classroom will be built with wood from the surrounding woodland.
+The learning space was built with wood from the surrounding woodland.

 At some point, we will provide a comprehensive plant list for you.
 And part of next steps is to put the names of the plants on them so when you come to the garden you can learn what's there.